manmeet2901/OrderProcessingRuleEngine/README.md

+# OrderProcessingRuleEngine
-# Concept strategy of a order processing system which can handle different rules and is open to addition of new rules
+Concept strategy of a order processing system which can handle different rules and is open to addition of new rules